Journey Of A Thousand Miles Begins With One Tyre Check

 - Safety – Do not attempt heroics which may potentially jeopardise your own safety.
 Your safety comes first, before that of the injured.
 You are of no use to anyone if you become injured while attempting to help others.

-- If there is any fire/ flames and you have a fire extinguisher, use it and direct the foam/ water at the base of the flames.
+- If there is fire and you have a fire extinguisher, use it and direct the foam/ water at the base of the flames.

 - Do NOT move the patient or attempt to remove them from the vehicle UNLESS there is an immediate threat to life (e.g. the car is on fire and you are unable to extinguish it).
 There may be an underlying injury to the neck or spine and unnecessary movement could make this worse.